glyphobet/fragments/README.md

 * `diff [[-U | --unified] NUM] [FILENAME [FILENAME ...]]`

-    Show differences between committed and uncommitted versions.
+    Show differences between committed and uncommitted versions, limited to _FILENAME_(s) if specified.

     `-U NUM`, `--unified NUM` number of lines of context to show

 * `commit [FILENAME [FILENAME ...]]`

-    Commit changes to one or more files.
+    Commit changes to the fragments repository, limited to _FILENAME_(s) if specified.

 * `revert [FILENAME [FILENAME ...]]`

-    Revert changes to one or more files.
+    Revert changes to the fragments repository, limited to _FILENAME_(s) if specified.

 * `apply [-i | -a] [[-U | --unified] NUM] SOURCE_FILENAME [TARGET_FILENAME [TARGET_FILENAME ...]]`

+    Apply changes in _SOURCE\_FILENAME_ that were made since last commit, where possible.
+    Limit application to _TARGET\_FILENAME_(s) if specified.
-    Apply changes in _SOURCE\_FILENAME_ that were made since last commit.
-Apply changes to _TARGET\_FILENAME_ if specified, otherwise apply to as many other followed files as possible.
-Files that conflict in their entirety will be skipped, and smaller conflicts will be written to the file as conflict sections.
+    Files that conflict in their entirety will be skipped.
+    Smaller conflicts will be written to the file as conflict sections.

     `-i, --interactive` interactively select changes to apply